CatarinaK1/Lejos_JAVA/README.md

 ## Our Ev3's features
 <br/>
+#### _SlayRoboto_
-**_SlayRoboto_** - Main program where all the threads are initialized: DataExchange(DE), LineFollower (LFObj), ObstacleDetector (ODObj), ColorSensor (CSObj)
+Main program where all the threads are initialized: DataExchange(DE), LineFollower (LFObj), ObstacleDetector (ODObj), ColorSensor (CSObj)

-#### **_DataExchange_** -
+#### _DataExchange_
 Collection of setters and getters.
 Here values are passed through the different threads.

-The **_ObstacleDetector_** thread passes values from its sample provider to the lineFollower thread through this object (obstacleDetected).

-The **_ColorSensor_** thread passes information of what value of the sample provider to the LineFollower thread through here (lineChecker).

 The robot is able to keep track of its cycles around the track through the count variable in this object.
 This is collected from the LineFollower thread.

+#### _ColorSensor_

-**_ColorSensor_**- Thread where the EV3ColorSensor is connected to the Sensor Port (S3).
+Thread where the EV3ColorSensor is connected to the Sensor Port (S3).
 In the run method, we collect the data from the colour sensor and save the samples into an array.
 Doing so the robot is always checking the colour of line it is following and thus staying on track.

+#### _LineFollower_
-**_LineFollower_**- Thread where we initialize the motors that will move the wheels of the robot (EV3LargeRegulatedMotor).
+Thread where we initialize the motors that will move the wheels of the robot (EV3LargeRegulatedMotor).
 There are 3 main points of the run method inside of this thread.

-The first one is making sure the robot will move smoothly on the line as long as there are no obstacles on the way.
+**The first** one is making sure the robot will move smoothly on the line as long as there are no obstacles on the way.

-Second point is if the robot does detect obstacles, it stops following the line and begins to take action to avoid the obstacle with the objective of going back to the line afterwards.
+**Second point** is if the robot does detect obstacles, it stops following the line and begins to take action to avoid the obstacle with the objective of going back to the line afterwards.

-Third point is the celebration, it will happen when the robot gets the information from the DataExchange thread that it has seen the obstacle twice then it will start playing a little tune and spinning around to celebrate the end of its cycle.
+**Third point** is the celebration, it will happen when the robot gets the information from the DataExchange thread that it has seen the obstacle twice then it will start playing a little tune and spinning around to celebrate the end of its cycle.

+#### _ObstacleDetector_
-ObstacleDetector- Thread where the EV3UltrasonicSensor is connected to the Sensor Port (S1).
+Thread where the EV3UltrasonicSensor is connected to the Sensor Port (S1).

-A distance value of 20 is set to serve as the securityDistance.

-With constant data collection through the sample provider, val

-ues are sent to the DataExchange thread to notify the robot if an obstacle has been detected and also if the distance of that obstacle falls below the security Distance.
+With constant data collection through the sample provider, values are sent to the DataExchange thread to notify the robot if an obstacle has been detected and also if the distance of that obstacle falls below the security Distance.